Brother Wease: Radio career

+In 2021, Levin was inducted into the National Radio Hall of Fame in the Longstanding Network/Syndication (20 years or more) category.

+On September 4, 2025, Wease announced his retirement from WAIO; he noted that iHeartMedia was attempting to demote him to weekends on sister station WHAM and that he did not want to end his career in obscurity or be shoehorned as the "sacrificial liberal" onto the conservative talk radio format, so he opted to retire instead, effective immediately, and launch a podcast with his son in 2026.

 Lawsuits

 Levin was sued twice by former co-workers in the late 1990s over lewd and sexual derogatory comments he made about them on the air.
 Cindy Pierce, a former co-host, said his lewd remarks about her forced her off the air.
 Account executive Jodi Strada claimed Wease humiliated her by on-air sexual references.
 Both suits were settled out of court.

 Personal life

 Brother Wease came by his stage name from his school nickname, which was "Weasel".

 Wease is known for his openness with some listeners, including sharing much of his personal life.
 He is a veteran who completed three tours of duty in Vietnam.
-He has been married three times, divorced twice and has six children.
-He also has a child with special needs.
-He met his current wife Doreen when she was a guest on his show.
-He is a motorcycle enthusiast and an avid poker player.

 Wease served as an emcee for Woodstock '94 and Woodstock 1999.
 In 1997, Wease founded the Wease Cares Children's Fund to raise money for children in need.